kittykg/ADVOCadO/README.md

 - Day 7 takes in total 14.8 s to run (compared to combinatorial python's 19.1s POG)

+- Day 14 part 2 -- checking 🎄, not sure I want to do it lol

+- Not happening

-- Day 9 not happening.
-I did too much mutation in python, don't think it will translate well in Prolog 🥲
+  - Day 9 -- I did too much mutation in python, don't think it will translate well in Prolog 🥲

+  - Day 15 -- 2D array moving boxes?
+NOPE 🙃

+  - Day 16 -- Dijkstra?
+I don't want to 🙃

 **2023**: